Follow the steps below to ingest your migration set using the Cloud Acceleration Manager:

 The solution may require that the top-up extraction is done again without the offending node.
 Or, creating a small migration set of the offending node, but with “include versions” disabled.

-Best practices indicate that if a Non-Wipe ingestion must be run using a migration set that includes versions (that is, extracted with “include versions”=true), it is crucial that content on the destination is modified as little as possible, until the migration journey is complete.
+Best practices indicate that if a Non-Wipe ingestion must be run using a migration set that includes versions, it is crucial that content on the destination is modified as little as possible, until the migration journey is complete.
 Otherwise, these conflicts can occur.

-An ingestion that was created with a running extraction as its source migration set will wait patiently until that extraction succeeds, and at that point will start normally.
-If the extraction fails or is stopped, the ingestion and its indexing job will not begin but will be rescinded.
+An ingestion that was created with a running extraction as its source migration set waits patiently until that extraction succeeds, and at that point starts normally.
+If the extraction fails or is stopped, the ingestion and its indexing job will not begin but is rescinded.
 In this case, check the extraction to determine why it failed, remedy the problem and start extracting again.
 Once the fixed extraction is running, a new ingestion can be scheduled.

 When the ingestion has succeeded, AEM indexing will start automatically.
 See Indexing after Migrating Content for more information.